 A few weeks ago, we prepared a birthday dinner for Scott's mom.
 Since I know she's trying to make healthy changes to her diet, we prepared a vegetarian feast packed with summer produce from the farmer's market.
 For a main dish, I prepared quinoa baked eggplant and zucchini with mozzarella.
-Although it was a little heavy on the cheese, compared to deep fried and cheese smothered eggplant parmesan, it was pretty nutritious!
-And I loved how the quinoa provided crunch without frying.
 Along with it, I served a simple salad garnished with sweet and spicy candied walnuts.
 Dessert was my favorite!
 Who knew Greek yogurt could make such a creamy and decadent stand in for creme brulee?
-This menu is a great example of how eating healthy doesn't have to sacrifice pleasure!

 - 1 large eggplant, cut into 1/2-inch slices